rm511130/Physna_User_Manual/README.md

 - **Compliance**: policies and auditable procedures are key to the security of your users and your data.

 ### Compliance and Certifications

+- **Standards of compliance and certificcations**

-    a) _General Data Protection Regulation (GDPR)_: Physna is [GDPR](https://gdpr-info.eu/) compliant and can therefore offer solutions to european countries.
+    **a) _General Data Protection Regulation (GDPR)_:** Physna is [GDPR](https://gdpr-info.eu/) compliant and can therefore offer solutions to european countries.
 The key characteristics of being GDPR compliant can be summarized as follows:
    1) Awareness and Communication: ensure Physna employees understand GDPR and communicate with service and staff about why you are collecting the data.
    2) Analysis of Personal Data: analysis of a list of all sensitive data that Physna stores and processes.
    3) Review Procedures: have a suitable privacy policy in place and review it regularly.